susanne-sundseth/Git-GH-for-writers/Section 4 Advanced Features.md

 4. Manually merge (cut/paste) the changes into the newly cloned repo.

 ## Lesson 37 Ignoring Files
-Some tools take source files and create build files which are the final (published) product, i.e, source = .md files and build = html files.

 You should only have source files in Git but you may have some files, like notes in a text files, that you want to store locally.

 ### Create a Hidden Ignore File